-Your Allegro Bus motorhome is equipped with several 120 VAC receptacles (Figure 9-11) located throughout the interior of the motorhome.
-These 120 VAC receptacles are of the "three-prong" variety; the third prong being a grounding pin which provides adequate grounding to protect one from any electrical shock.
+Your motorhome is equipped with several 120 VAC receptacles (Figure 9-12) located throughout the interior of the motorhome.
+These 120 VAC receptacles are of the "three-prong" variety; the third prong being a grounding pin that provides adequate grounding to protect one from any electrical shock.

-For these receptacles to work properly, do not use an adapter, cheater, or extension cord which defeats the function of the grounding pin.
-For the same reason, never remove or bend away the ground prong or pin from any three-prong AC plug so that it would fit a two-prong AC receptacle (i.e., an un-grounded AC receptacle).
+For these receptacles to work properly, do not use an adapter, cheater, or extension cord, which defeats the function of the grounding pin.
+For the same reason, never remove or bend away the ground prong or pin from any three-prong AC plug so that it would fit a two-prong AC receptacle (i.e., an ungrounded AC receptacle).